 Report items with serial numbers as stolen with the specific brand

-I had a Sony camera stolen that was registered with Sony.
+My stolen Sony camera was registered with Sony.
 I contacted Sony and reported the camera stolen, providing them with the serial number.
 I had a Canon lens stolen; Aaron had a GoPro stolen.
 We reported these with Canon and GoPro.

 While Sony or Canon or GoPro won’t actively search for your stolen gear, having the serial numbers flagged as stolen will help them be returned to you should they show up in a used camera shop.
 Most reputable shops will verify each item before they resell it, checking with each manufacturer for flagged serial numbers.